ronakdm/ronakdm.github.io/_pages/about.md

 ---

-I am a fourth-year Ph.D. student in the [Department of Statistics](http://www.stat.washington.edu/) at the University of Washington, and am fortunate to be advised advised by [Zaid Harchaoui](https://faculty.washington.edu/zaid/).
+I am a Ph.D. student in the [Department of Statistics](http://www.stat.washington.edu/) at the University of Washington, and am fortunate to be advised by [Zaid Harchaoui](https://faculty.washington.edu/zaid/).
 Previously, I was an undergraduate and Master's student in the [Department of Applied Mathemathics and Statistics](https://engineering.jhu.edu/ams/) at Johns Hopkins University, advised by [Joshua T. Vogelstein](https://jovo.me/) and [Carey Priebe](https://www.ams.jhu.edu/~priebe/).

 I am broadly interested in machine learning and optimization.
-My current research focuses on distributionally robust optimization and applying graph neural networks to problems in neuroscience.
+My current research focuses on distributionally robust optimization and applications of graph neural networks.